oci-labs/carma-api/sections/parameters.md

 When a search URI is used, the `query` parameter is used to specify the criteria for the search.
 The value of this parameter corresponds to the 'WHERE' clause of an SQL 'SELECT' statement.

+#### from

+The `from` parameter is a string version of a date/time used to specify the starting time of an interval.
+This can be either a standard date format, a relative date format, or a numeric value representing the number of seconds since the epoch (01-01-1970).
+The special value of "first" is used to indicate the oldest available data in storage.

+#### to

+The `to` parameter is a string version of a date/time used to specify the ending time of an interval.
+This can be either a standard date format, a relative date format, or a numeric value representing the number of seconds since the epoch (01-01-1970).
+The special value of "last" is used to indicate the latest (possibly future) date available in storage.

+#### fuel

+The `fuel` parameter is used to restrict the amount of data returned in a list when requesting information about revenue.
+It has the special value of "all" that indicates that all fuels should be considered.

+#### type

+The `type` parameter indicates which single or multiple events types are to be included in a returned list of events.
+The event types can include the special value of "all" which indicates all events will be included.
+"all" is also the default value, so the lack of this parameter is the same as specifying "all".
+Values, other than "all" which are accepted include:
+"pumpfail", "pumpactive", "pumpinactive", "tankleak", "tankactive", "tankinacive", and "tankfill".
+More than one event type can be specified by including them as a comma separated list of types.